-43(1) A council must provide, by regulation, continuing competence requirements within 5 years from the date that this Act comes into force.

-(2) Continuing competence requirements must provide for regulated members to maintain competence and to enhance the provision of professional services.
+- 43(1) The council must establish, by regulation, a continuing competence program within 5 years from the date that this Act comes into force. - (2) A continuing competence program must provide for regulated members to maintain competence and to enhance the provision of professional services.